Riz2693/Data-Engineering-Zoomcamp/01-docker-terraform/README.md

 ```
 to check the pip version

-### Question 2.Given the docker-compose.yaml, what is the hostname and port that pgadmin should use to connect to the postgres database?
+### Question 2.
+Given the docker-compose.yaml, what is the hostname and port that pgadmin should use to connect to the postgres database?
 (1 point)

 ```yaml
 services: